Surviving an impending head-on collision with a planetary body!

 PLEASE NOTE: This is NOT me!

-It's a crazy tradition that JUMP-100 is supposed to be done NAKED!
+And, it's a crazy tradition that JUMP-100 is supposed to be done NAKED!

 At first I worried about that.
 Landing wouldn't be too bad because I'd have an open parachute to wrap around me, but getting to the airplane for takeoff is a different story!